MPR Frequently Asked Questions

 A. Yes!
 Failure to do so, before you start the project could prove to be costly in terms of time and money.

 A. The color is a Dunn Edwards color called Stonish Beige.
-If purchased from Frazee Paint it is called De Stonish Beige.
-The stock number is # 1030401C-6582.

 A. The Committee will use the CC&R’s, Rules for Community Living, Architectural Review Guidelines, compatibility with surrounding area, visual impact, skill and workmanship, building materials, and harmonious with neighboring properties.
 Additional information is available to you on this Web Site under “Rules for Community Living”.